Tuning Steering Rate¶

 - tune the FF gain first.
 This gain converts the desired rotation rate directly into a steering servo or motor output.
 If the vehicle’s turn rate response is sluggish then this parameter should be increased.
 If the vehicle is constantly overshooting its desired turn rate then this parameter should be reduced.

 - the P gain corrects for short-term error.
 It can often be left at zero or another very low value if the FF value is set well.
 If set too high the rotation rate may oscillate.
+This P gain should always be lower than the FF gain.

 - the I gain corrects for long-term error.
 If the vehicle never achieves the desired turn rate, then this parameter should be increased.
 If the vehicle’s turn rate slowly oscillates then this parameter should be reduced.